 Are the Taikyoku Katas necessary?

-My opinion, yes, the basic idea with the Kata is useful, if the basic meaning was to have Kata with variable techniques!
+In my opinion, yes, the basic idea with the Kata is useful, if the basic meaning was to have Kata with variable techniques!
 Kind of Kihon Kata, or even more simplified Kata for Children.

 My way of using the Kata may be different from others.
-First of all, I use the Kata to teach the pattern to beginners, that makes it easier to learn the Heian/Pinan Kata later on.
+First of all, I use the Kata to teach the pattern to beginners, which makes it easier to learn the Heian/Pinan Kata later on.
 I also use Taikyoku to teach new students the basic techniques, e.g. Age-uke, Ushi-uke, Gedan-uke, Mae-geri … The basic Kata is also good for practicing combinations of techniques.
 This, in my opinion, is the way the Taikyoku Kata should be used.
 The Taikyoku are experimental Katas!
 You can change the techniques just as you wish.

 Of course, it is always a good idea to have basic Taikyoku Kata with predetermined techniques.